mattermost/docs/source/install/cloud-changelog.md

  - Native voice calling and screen sharing is now available.
 This is a Channels-specific integration.

 #### Apps Bar (Beta)
  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
-All channel header icons registered by plugins are moved to the new Apps Bar.
+All channel header icons registered by plugins are moved to the new Apps Bar, while Calls remains in the channel header.

 #### Collapsed Reply Threads (General Availability)
  - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
 Please reference [this article](link to KB article XXXXXX) for more information.